Social situation Poor job prospects for young people

 A woman stands at the fence of her property in a Roma settlement in Belgrade.

 Poverty is most severe in rural areas and among socially deprived groups such as refugees and Roma communities.
-According to official statistics, at least two per cent of Serbia's population are Roma.
+According to official statistics, about two per cent of Serbia's population are Roma.
 They are subject to significant discrimination in all areas of life.
 A large proportion of the Roma population live in informal settlements without any basic services.
-Only around 20 per cent of them have permanent employment, and merely about twelve per cent of young people complete upper secondary school.
+Only around 7 per cent of Roma children attend preschool (the national average is 61 per cent), and merely about 18 per cent of young people complete upper secondary school.